Responsive Repairs policy

 • Refrain from smoking inside while the contractor is in their home.

-• We ask that all non-contained pets (e.g. dogs, cats) are removed from the area of repair.
+• We ask that all non-contained pets (e.g. dogs, cats) are removed from the repair area.

 Period of Review:

 Our policy review programme is driven by service improvement initiatives, changes to legislation, regulation, evolving good practice or feedback from customers and other stakeholders.
 Typically, we review policies on a three-year cycle.
-This policy will be maintained by the Business Management & Repairs team who will be responsible for all amendments to the document.
+This policy will be maintained by the Performance & Improvement Team who will be responsible for all amendments to the document.

 Rechargeable Repair Exemptions:

-• Damage to the property as a result of Domestic Violence, Harassment or Hate Crime.
+• Damage to the property as a result of domestic violence, harassment or a hate crime.

 • Forced entry by the Emergency Services in order to conduct a welfare check.